xiaoxianyu-office/mm/skills/effects/Recoil.md

 **Description:**

-Kicks the targets screen to simulate recoil.
+Kicks the target's screen to simulate recoil.

 ---